 Here is what Bryant will fight for in City Hall:

 Today, we are in the midst of a multitude of crises.
-Our society has ben hit by global pandemic and economic crisis.
-However, there is another crisis that poses an existential thread to our planet — climate change.
+Our society has been hit by a global pandemic and economic crisis.
+However, there is another crisis that poses an existential threat to our planet — climate change.

 In order to combat this crisis and advance environmental justice, we need public investments at the scale of the New Deal that protects Black, indigenous, and communities of color and just a transition that projects and empowers workers.
-We need a Green New Deal.
+We need a Green New Deal for Los Angeles.